Magnetostriction, piezomagnetism and domain nucleation in a kagome antiferromagnet: Results

 As seen in Fig. \ref{Setup}(c)(d), magnetostriction and magnetization behave concomitantly.
 When the magnetic field exceeds a critical threshold ($B_0 = 0.02$ T marked by two dashed vertical lines for the two sweeping orientations), magnetostriction peaks and magnetization starts to increase. $B_0$ is the field at which domains (with a polarity set by magnetic field and inverse to the prevailing one) nucleate.
 When the magnetic field exceeds a much larger amplitude ($\approx 0.2$ T), the system becomes single domain again \cite{Li2018}.
 We will discuss what happens when $B = B_0$, in more detail later below.

 Fig. \ref{BothMS} (a)-(d) show the longitudinal and the transverse magnetostriction for both $x$ and $y$ orientations at various temperatures.
 For both orientations, longitudinal magnetostriction is contractile and transverse magnetostriction is expansive.
 As seen from the figures, it is linear in all four configurations.
-The field slope of $\frac{\partial \lambda}{\partial B}$ is extracted from this data and is plotted as a function of temperature in Fig. \ref{BothMS} (e)-(f).
-For all four configurations, $\frac{\partial \lambda}{\partial B}$ are flat above 150 K and begin to increase with decreasing temperature with the approach of the 50 K phase transition.
-We conclude that even at room temperature, for both x and y directions, there is a large longitudinal $\frac{\partial \lambda}{\partial B}$ of comparable magnitude ($\approx -1.5 \times 10^{-5}$ T$^{-1}$) slightly larger than a transverse signal of opposite sign ($\approx +1.1 \times 10^{-5}$ T$^{-1}$).
-We also measured transverse magnetostriction for other configurations and found a tiny response within the margin of our experimental resolution (See the appendix \cite{SM}).
+The field slope of $\frac{\partial \epsilon}{\partial B}$ is extracted from this data and is plotted as a function of temperature in Fig. \ref{BothMS} (e)-(f).
+For all four configurations, $\frac{\partial \epsilon}{\partial B}$ are flat above 150 K and begin to increase with decreasing temperature with the approach of the 50 K phase transition (for a brief glimpse to the magnetostriction below 50K, see supplementary Figure 11 in the supplementary materials\cite{SM}).

+We conclude that even at room temperature, for both $x$ and $y$ directions, there is a large longitudinal $\frac{\partial \epsilon}{\partial B}$ of comparable magnitude ($\approx -1.5 \times 10^{-5}$ T$^{-1}$) slightly larger than a transverse signal of opposite sign ($\approx +1.1 \times 10^{-5}$ T$^{-1}$).
+We also measured transverse magnetostriction for other configurations and found a tiny response within the margin of our experimental resolution (see supplementary Figure 3 in the supplementary materials \cite{SM}).

-Fig. \ref{highB}(a) illustrates the evolution of magnetostriction up to 9 T. One can express the magnetostriction as the sum of a linear and a quadratic term : $\lambda=a_lB+ a_qB^2$.
-The combination of a dominant linear (large $a_l$) and a sub-dominant quadratic (small $a_q$) term up to $\approx $ 9 T is reminiscent of the case of UO$_2$ in its magnetically ordered state \cite{Jaime2017}.
-Interestingly, in both cases the amplitude of the linear magnetostriction is roughly similar ($\approx 10^{-5}$ T$^{-1}$).
+\textbf{Linear magnetostriction up to 9 T-} Fig. \ref{highB}(a) illustrates the evolution of magnetostriction up to 9 T. One can express the magnetostriction as the sum of a linear and a quadratic term : $\epsilon=a_lB+ a_qB^2$.
+Table \ref{table-fitting} lists the best fits to these coefficients for two different samples.

+The combination of a dominant linear ($a_l$) and a sub-dominant quadratic ($a_q$) term up to $\approx $ 9 T is reminiscent of the case of UO$_2$ in its magnetically ordered state \cite{Jaime2017}.
+Interestingly, the amplitude of the linear magnetostriction is roughly similar in the two cases ($\approx 10^{-5}$ T$^{-1}$).
 However, here it is a room-temperature phenomenon, while in UO$_2$ it emerges below a N\'eel temperature of 30 K\cite{Jaime2017}.
-As we will see below, the magnitude of $J$ does not set the expected amplitude of the magnetostrictive response.
+No saturation is visible in our data up to 9 T in contrast with what is observed in ferromagnets (For an example, see the case of Co in the supplementary materials \cite{SM}).
+Fig. \ref{highB}(b) shows a sketch of mechanism.
+We will discuss the microscopic origin of this robust field-linear magnetostriction in the next section.